 While you can conceal some weapons, hiding others may lead to a carrying a concealed weapon charge.
 For instance, hiding a firearm in Los Angeles is nearly always a crime.

 Having the gun on your person or in your vehicle where other people cannot see it can count as concealing it.
 You may face charges if you have:

 - A hidden gun whose outline is visible beneath your clothing

 - A firearm stored underneath a car seat

 - A gun hidden behind or inside other carried objects (like a box)

 Depending on the level of the offense, a conviction can lead to some heavy penalties.
-These can range from 6 months in jail and a $1,000 fine to 3 years in jail and a $10,000 fine.
+These can range from six months in jail and a $1,000 fine to three years in jail and a $10,000 fine.